000

 4. Loyalty Programs and VIP Memberships

-Loyalty programs not only drive retention but also offer insights into what customers value.
-Asking members about their product or service preferences helps refine offerings.
+Loyalty programs drive retention and offer insights into customer values.
+Asking members about preferences helps refine offerings.

 • Example: A clothing brand offering bonus points in exchange for customer preferences